nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * `redo` only support add, edit, delete, done, clear and undo command.

 ### Reset saved data
 Reset the applcation data. iManager can completely erase the saved data and start with a "clean" state.
-Application data will be save in the default save directory. (under project root folder) Once application data gets resetted, it CANNOT be restored.
+Application will be saved in the default save directory (under project root folder).
+When the application is reset, it cannot be restored.

 Format: `reset`

 ### Save
 #### Saving the data
-The application data are saved in the hard disk automatically after any command that changes the data.
+The application data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 #### Changing the save location
 Change the save directory.
-The application data is saved in a file called iManager.txt under the project root folder by dafault or if the file path is not specified.
+The application data is saved in a file called "iManager.txt" under the project root folder by default or if the file path is not specified.
 You can change the location by specifying the file path as a command argument.
 New file will be automatically created as long as given directory is valid.

 Format: `saveto FILEPATH`